pyinstaller/pyinstaller/doc/source/Manual.rst

 *Note:* If you have multiple versions of Python, the Python you use to run ``waf`` is the one whose configuration is used.

+*Note:* On AIX the bootloader builds with gcc and is tested with gcc 4.2.0 on AIX 6.1.

 Linux Standard Base (LSB) binary
 ********************************